yaronf/I-D/STAR/draft-sheffer-acme-star.md

     }

 These attributes are included in a POST message when creating the order, as part of the "payload" encoded object.
-They are returned when the order has been created, possibly with adjusted values.
+They are returned when the order has been created, and the ACME server MAY adjust them at will, according to its local policy.

 ### Canceling a Recurrent Order

-An important property of the recurrent order is that it can be cancelled by the domain name owner, with no need for certificate revocation.
-We use the DELETE message for that:
+An important property of the recurrent Order is that it can be cancelled by the domain name owner, with no need for certificate revocation.
+We use the DELETE message to cancel the Order:

     DELETE /acme/order/1 HTTP/1.1
     Host: acme-server.example.org